eurotech/add-ons-automation/README.md

 ### `config` folder

-The `config` folder contains the configuration files needed by the re-usable workflows.
+The `config` folder contains the configuration/template files needed by the re-usable workflows.